 If a tenant damages the property, is the landlord allowed to deduct the cost from their security deposit?

 In many states, including Pennsylvania, a landlord is allowed to deduct costs from the security deposit if the damage is caused by a tenant.
 However, it’s not as simple as this – Pennsylvania landlord tenant law mandates that the amount matched with the damage should be reasonable and only cover the costs of repair and replacement.
 Additionally, a detailed itemized list including all repairs along with an explanation regarding how it relates to their security deposit must be sent to the tenant within thirty days before any changes can be put into action.
-Landlords need to ensure they are following all Pennsylvania landlord tenant laws when it comes to withholding security deposits otherwise they could be caught up in complicated legal issues.
+Landlords need to ensure they are following all PA rental laws when it comes to withholding security deposits otherwise they could be caught up in complicated legal issues.

 How long does the eviction process take?

 As with any legal matter, exact timing is almost impossible as it depends on many factors.
 Overall, barring any complications, the eviction process, from start to finish, takes approximately 4-5 weeks from the time the Complaint is filed in the districts in Pennsylvania and approximate 6-8 weeks in Philadelphia.

 How do I tell if my tenant has “skipped” out of the apartment?

 Often times it’s best to look for the obvious, such as removal of personal goods, whether or not the tenant has come back to the premises at any time during a one week period, and simply no food in the refrigerator.
 It’s extremely important to document all of the “proof” gathered in order to determine abandonment.
 When in doubt, if payment of rent has not been made, the landlord may always file for eviction.

 What can I do if my tenant files for bankruptcy?